ucrcsedept/cs010b/README.md

 }
 ```

 Now that you have your source code, lets compile it!
-Open up a terminal by using the shortcut `Ctrl + ~` or `Cmd + ~` if you're on Mac.
+Open up a terminal by using the shortcut `Ctrl + ~`.
 Now, type in and run the following command:

 ``` g++ example/main.cpp ```